Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/xml_limitations.md

 <line>Two v<stress>a</stress>st and tr<stress>u</stress>nkless l<stress>e</stress>gs of st<stress>o</stress>ne</line>
 ```

 is a sequence of seven words with markup on strong syllables.
-But there is no graceful way to tag the words individually using XML processing because the white space does not delimit items that have been modeled in a machine-actionable way as content objects.
-From an XML perspective, the children of the `<line>` element are:
+But there is no graceful way to tag the words individually using XML processing with XPath, because the white space does not delimit items that have been modeled in a machine-actionable way as content objects.
+From an XPath perspective, the children of the `<line>` element are:

 Node type | Value
 ---- | ----